paul-wu/interpreter/README.md

 PROJECT STRUCTURE
 =======

-The project have four main parts, as follow:
+The project has four main parts, as follow:

 1. compile.js //This is the kernel of our interpreter